Chiura Obata: Yosemite Boxed Notecards

 Printed on recycled paper

-Published with Fine Arts Museums of San Francisco
+Published with the Fine Arts Museums of San Francisco

 Evening Glow at Yosemite Waterfall, Yosemite National Park, California, 1930